ramsaycarslaw/gomatrix/README.md

 **Installation**

-To install gomatrix on linux/mac paste the following command into your terminal.
+To install gomatrix on linux/mac paste the following command into your terminal:

 `go get github.com/ramsaycarslaw/gomatrix`

+Gomatrix has currently does not have dependencies.

+**Authors**
+Ramsay Carslaw, 2019